Breathtaking Mars selfie snapped by long-lasting Curiosity rover stars scenic rock outcrop 'Mont Mercou'

-NASA's recently landed Perseverance rover may be stealing the Mars-related headlines, but the long-lived Curiosity rover is here to remind us of the good work it's doing on the red planet.
+NASA's recently landed Perseverance rover may be stealing the Mars-related headlines these days, but the long-lived Curiosity rover is here to remind us of all the good work it's doing on the red planet.
 On Tuesday, NASA delivered a fresh Curiosity selfie that's one for the ages.

 Some rover selfies have been focused on the machine itself, but this one is all about celebrating the Martian landscape, and particularly a scenic rock outcrop nicknamed "Mont Mercou" after a mountain in France.